 The C & J windows seats face into the aisle and are not as private as the A & L window seats.

 Stylish amenity kits are handed out by the cabin crew to Business Class passengers when boarding is completed.
-They are well stocked for Business Class: socks, ear plugs, eyeshades, toothbrush, toothpaste, hairbrush, a couple of hairbands, L’Occitane en Provence Spa products, and a shoebag.
-Each seat also comes with a comfortable blanket, a decently sized pillow, and noise cancelling headphones.
+They are well stocked for Business Class: socks, earplugs, eyeshades, toothbrush, toothpaste, hairbrush, a couple of hairbands, L’Occitane en Provence Spa products, and a shoe bag.
+Each seat also comes with a comfortable blanket, a decently sized pillow, and noise-canceling headphones.
 I have outlined which airlines have the best amenity kits separately.

 The Business Class food was great during the flight, in both the service and presentation.
 The dinner menu read as follows:

-Iberia’s inflight entertainment system is substantial with more than 60 films in different languages, covering a variety of genres from comedy, drama and cartoons through to action and suspense, as well as Spanish cinema.
-There are also up to 98 options including TV series (Spanish and international), documentaries and sports, technology and travel programmes..
+Iberia’s inflight entertainment system is substantial, with more than 60 films in different languages, covering a variety of genres from comedy, drama, and cartoons through to action and suspense, as well as Spanish cinema.
+There are also up to 98 options, including TV series (Spanish and international), documentaries and sports, technology, and travel programs.
 There are also over 200 music options.
-Iberia’s new A330 long-haul aircraft are also equipped with WiFi and GSM network, so you can stay connected by satellite with your personal device.
+Iberia’s new A330 long-haul aircraft are also equipped with Wi-Fi and GSM network, so you can stay connected by satellite with your personal device.
 Business Class passengers get a voucher for a complimentary 4MB of data.

 After dinner, a small walk-up bar is set up in the galley between the two Business Class cabins.
 It features wrapped sandwiches, chocolates, fruits, drinks, and bottles of water.